millerms/CranburyChiropractic/index.md

 ## What to Expect
 {: .reveal .reveal--up }
-**First visit:** We start with a quick screen to find your key limiter (balance, range of motion, or strength).
-Then we evaluate how you move and feel, looking at how different areas influence each other.
-We gather your history and goals to build a right-sized plan that fits your life.
+**First visit:** We start with a thorough evaluation, including medical history and orthopedic, neurologic, and chiropractic exams, to find your key limiter (pain, balance, range of motion, or strength).
+We evaluate how you move and feel, looking at how different areas influence each other.
+We gather your goals to build a right-sized plan that fits your life.
 We use different tools to gather data, like functional tests, x-rays, or computerized balance tests, depending on your needs.
 {: .reveal .reveal--up }

 **Plan:** We build a right-sized plan that fits your life, whether it’s adjustments, exercise, laser therapy, or shockwave therapy.
-We explain each step and why it matters.
+We explain each step and why it matters. <em>If we conclude that chiropractic is not the right approach to treat your pain, we will refer you to a specialist to address your needs.</em> If chiropractic <strong>is</strong> the right treatment for you, you can expect noticeable improvements quickly, typically within 2 weeks.
 {: .reveal .reveal--up }

-**Educate:** You’ll get clear, practical homework that fits your schedule—no long workouts or complex drills.
+**Educate:** You’ll get clear, practical protocols that fit your schedule—no long workouts or complex exercises.
 We empower you to take an active role in your care.
 {: .reveal .reveal--up }

 **Treat:** We use precise, gentle techniques; add-ons like laser or shockwave when appropriate.
 You’re in control—tell us your comfort level and preferences.